 Maps of boundaries express the dependencies across groups.

 Pikas (2016) explained the characteristics and purpose of the different types further as discussed subsequently.
 Firstly, repositories comprise of information shared by different people to solve problems.
 It must be adequately representative among teams to overcome syntactic boundaries.
-Secondly, standardized forms and methods must express differences and dependencies in order to define a shared approach to a problem.
-To address communication issues, it represents information in a similar fashion to repositories, however, by identifying the differences and dependencies it also facilitates learning between teams.
+Secondly, standardised forms and methods must express differences and dependencies in order to define a shared approach to a problem.
+To address communication issues, it represents information in a similar fashion to repositories; however, by identifying the differences and dependencies it also facilitates learning between teams.
 Transformation of knowledge is, however, required to address these differences and dependencies and the consequences thereof, as typical of the pragmatic boundary.
-Thirdly and Lastly, objects, models and maps are the only types of boundary object that achieve all three purposes.
+Thirdly and lastly, objects, models and maps are the only types of boundary object that achieve all three purposes.
 It is a representation supporting communication, the definition of differences and dependencies to facilitate learning, and it provides a process for the mutual transformation of knowledge (Pikas et al., 2016).

-Collaboration technologies
+Collaboration Technologies

-Following from the preceding discussion on the material and knowledge boundaries the development process could be at the brink of major industry-wide disruption.
+Following from the preceding discussion on the material and knowledge boundaries, the development process could be at the brink of major industry-wide disruption.
 New applications and tools being introduced are changing how companies design, plan, and execute projects.
 By providing advanced software and analytics capabilities, these innovative tools are aiming to eliminate many of the problems that have troubled the process, including improved collaboration and the transfer of knowledge (Ruikar et al., 2009).
 Construction projects are becoming increasingly complex and expensive, putting the development team under greater pressure to improve costs, timelines, and efficiency (Livesey, 2016).
 In order to manage projects successfully, one should consider utilising the project management tool and technique that match the characteristics of phases and that are signiﬁcant contributors to success measures in each phase of the project life cycle (Patanakul et al., 2010).
 Representatives of the various enterprises transfer knowledge through shared mental constructs (Forgues et al., 2008).
 Rizal (2011) affirms that collaboration and communication are keys to better integration of project delivery processes.
-The lack of sharing of accurate, control able and integral information among organisations is a major contributor to the fragmentation of the industry (Papadonikolaki et al., 2015).
-Currently, there are various innovations in collaboration technologies pointing towards creating new product delivery processes and value network within the construction industry (Rizal, 2011).
+The lack of sharing of accurate, controllable and integral information among organisations is a major contributor to the industry’s fragmentation (Papadonikolaki et al., 2015).
+Currently, there are various innovations in collaboration technologies pointing towards creating new product delivery processes and value networks within the construction industry (Rizal, 2011).

-Table 2.2 illustrates different tools developed for the various stages of the development process and Table 2.3 indicates in which type of tools the market is investing and developing.
+Table 2.2 illustrates different tools developed for the various stages of the development process and Table 2.3 indicates which type of tools the market is investing in and developing.